SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 ~~~
 {: .language-python}

+Now we have each function down to one statement, which should be easier to read and have reduced the chance of us making a mistake.
+Whether you actually prefer the second or third version is up to you, but we should at least try to reduce duplication where posssible.

 ## Managing Academics

-As a common example to illustrate each of the paradigms, we'll write some code to help manage a group of academics.
+As a common example to illustrate each of the paradigms, we'll write some code to help manage a group of academics and their publications.

 First, let's create a data structure to keep track of the papers that a group of academics are publishing.
+Note that we could use an actual `date` type to store the publication date, but they're much more complicated to work with, so we'll just use the year.

 ~~~
 academics = [